cac-t-u-s/cac-t-u-s.github.io/pages/global-variable.md

 <img src="global-variable_img/global-create.png">

-This valriable can then be renamed by editing the name field of the box:
+This variable can then be renamed by editing the name field of the box:

 <img src="global-variable_img/global-rename.png">